BardicDefense/purple-hack/spells.md

 The caster inscribes one of the following symbols on a surface.
 Creatures that pass over, touch, read, or pass through a portal upon which the symbol is inscribed trigger it, after which it flares brightly, then vanishes.

 - Death — Creatures totalling no more than 60 Hit Points are slain.
 - Discord — All creatures are affected and immediately fall to loud bickering.
-There is a 50% chance that creatures of different alignments attack one other.
+There is a 50% chance that creatures in different groups attack one other.
 The bickering lasts 3d6+2 rounds; any fighting 1d6+1 rounds.
 - Fear — This operates as an extra-strong Fear spell, the difficulty of the save being one level higher (Heroic).
 - Hopelessness — All creatures are affected and are overcome with dejection unless they make a Very Hard (Arc) save.
 Those affected will submit to the demands of any opponent, i.e. get out, surrender, etc. Roll 2d6 for the duration in turns, then 1d6: on a 1-2, those affected take no action, while on a 3-4 they turn back or retire from battle, as applicable (5-6 no additional effect).
 - Insanity — Creatures totalling no more than 90 Hit Points act as if a Confusion spell had been placed upon them until a Restoration spell removes the madness.
   -Pain — All creatures are affected.
 Wracking pains shoot through their bodies, inflicting a –4 attack penalty for 3d6+2 turns.
-- Persuasion — All creatures are affected, becoming of the same alignment as and friendly to the caster for 3d6+2 turns unless they make a Very Hard (Arc) save.
+- Persuasion — All creatures are affected, becoming friendly to the caster for 3d6+2 turns unless they make a Very Hard (Arc) save.
 - Sleep — All creatures under 8+1 HD fall into a catatonic slumber.
 They cannot be awakened for 2d6+4 turns.
 - Stunning — Creatures totalling no more than 120 Hit Points are stunned for 2d6 rounds: they are unable to act, drop anything held, and count as surprised.